fk1blow/poleeyoodik/README.md

 Using Rx to periodically fetch resource/s
 =========================================

-A playground where i'm using reactive extensions(rxjs) to build a simple library, one that deals with fetching a resource at specific intervals of time, and a clear strategy when failing.
+Periodically fetch resources from different locations using multiple apis, fetching a resource at specific intervals of time(and a clear strategy when failing).

 ## Example

-You want to fetch an HTTP Resource, every 30 seconds, request timeout at 1 second, never restarting the process:
+Fetch an HTTP Resource, every 30 seconds, request timeout at 1 second, never restarting the process:

     // periodically